sunshangquan/ReForDe/README.md

 # mAP computation

-We refer to https://github.com/Cartucho/mAP.git for mAP computation
+We refer to https://github.com/Cartucho/mAP.git for mAP computation.

 # Thanks to the following repositories:

 yolov3 from https://github.com/qqwweee/keras-yolo3

 frcnn from https://github.com/chenyuntc/simple-faster-rcnn-pytorch